webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 == Using Monit ==

+Monit is a software that you can configure to check if a service is accessible or running and how it can make sure its up automatically for you.

+'''More about Monit in [[WPD:Infrastructure/Monitoring/Monit]]'''

 === From the salt master ===

-We can get '''monit''' reports from the salt master like this
+We can get '''monit''' reports '''from the salt master''' like this

   salt -G 'roles:app' monit.summary
   app2-jobrunner: